JonasKruckenberg/imagetools/docs/directives.md

 • **Keyword**: `tint`<br> • **Type**: _string_<br>

 Tints the image using the provided chroma while preserving the image luminance.
-If the image has han alpha channel it will be untouched.
+If the image has an alpha channel it will be untouched.

 • **Example**: